worldofchris/jlf/README.md

         },

-#### Done
+#### Detail

-What work have we completed and how long did it take to complete?

-The *Done* report lists all the work that has been completed along with the cycle times for that work.
+This report lists all JIRA issues along with their cycle times.

 This report is used to create simple bar chart control charts: